b-pardi/Network-Visualizers/README.md

 ![XOR is not linearly separable](imgs/xor_problem/xor_1.png)

-You can see in the above plot, that there is no way to draw a single line to separate the two categories
+You can see in the above plot, that there is no way to draw a single line to separate the two categories.

 However if we draw two lines we can separate categories effectively
 ![XOR outputs can be separated with 2 lines](imgs/xor_problem/xor_2.png)

 *Conceptually speaking* the equivalent to drawing two lines is to use two hidden neurons to introduce non linear relationships.

-We are not technically drawing 2 separate lines, rather having the network transform points to a new 2D space where the points *become* linearly separable, and then interpreting this linear separation as it relates to our input space to make a decision (and to visualize the decision boundaries).
+However, we are not technically drawing 2 separate lines, rather having the network transform points to a new 2D space (feature space) where the points *become* linearly separable, and then interpreting this linear separation as it relates to our input space to make a decision (and to visualize the decision boundaries).
 This mapping is created from the non-linearities of the activation functions.
-When we interpret the linear decision boundary that was found in this new 2D space *back* to our original input space, the boundary is now curved and *resembles* a 2nd degree polynomial, however it is technically a linear piecewise function found mapped back to our original input space, where each neuron contributes a piece of the piecewise function.
-This is better demonstrated in the intermediate training step as it starts to figure out the solution, where we can see the boundary *starting* to form, showing a curved decision boundary.
+When we interpret the linear decision boundary that was found in this new 2D space as it relates to our original input space, the boundary is now curved and *resembles* a 2nd degree polynomial, however it is technically a linear piecewise function found in the feature space, where each neuron contributes a piece of the piecewise function.
+This curved decision boundary is better demonstrated in the intermediate training steps as it starts to figure out the solution, where we can see an accurate boundary *starting* to form.

 ![Solution is not technically 2 lines, rather one 2nd degree polynomial line](imgs/xor_problem/xor_3.png)